Greg-Boggs/gregboggs.com/content/page/nike-core.md

   - TNG
 ---
 <img alt="Nike Core Website" src="/portfolio/nike-core_1.jpg" />

-Nike Manager Core is a **fully responsive** learning management system that provdes in store training to Nike managers through smart phones, tablets and desktops.
+Nike Manager Core is a **fully responsive** learning management system that integrates Drupal with Moodle to provide in-store training<!--more-->for Nike managers through smart phones, tablets and desktops.
 Further, the platform is scalable through **Moodle integration** to allow it to grow to become a platform that could be used globally for all of Nike's training needs.
 Nike engaged The New Group to maintain consistency in training and management best practices.
-As **the technical architect** of the project, I implemented many complex features such as:
+As **the technical architect** of the project, I lead the implementation many complex features such as:

   * Large-scale supporting tens of thousands of users
   * Moodle integration for course status tracking and reporting